celery/celery/docs/userguide/calling.rst

     data types: strings, Unicode, floats, Boolean, dictionaries, and lists.
     Decimals and dates are notably missing.

-    Also, binary data will be transferred using Base64 encoding, which will cause the transferred data to be around 34% larger than an encoding which supports native binary types.
+    Binary data will be transferred using Base64 encoding, increasing the size of the transferred data by 34% compared to an encoding format where native binary types are supported.

     However, if your data fits inside the above constraints and you need cross-language support, the default setting of JSON is probably your